 Choose six courses or 3.0 credits in English.
 Some students may wish to to complete a double major with English and Contemporary Studies.
-Please make an appointment with the BA BEd Academic Coordinator for more details!
+For more information, contact the Academic Advising Centre!

 Please check out the French Teaching Option worksheet on the Worksheets page!

-Please be sure to contact the BA BEd Academic Coordinator before completing an exchange!
+Please be sure to contact the Academic Advising Centre before completing an exchange!

-The J/I Geography teachable consists of 3.0 credits.
+Choose 6 courses or 3.0 credits in Geography.
 All Geography (GG) courses count towards the teachable subject.
 In addition to GG courses, CT111 "Regional Landscapes in Context" and CT212 "Environmental Issues and Responses" will count towards the Geography teachable.
 CT111 and CT212 cannot be counted towards the GG minor.